solliancenet/microsoft-redis-cache-migration/03_Migration/01_DataMigration.md

 - Create and verify the Azure Landing zone
 - Export and configure Source Server configuration
 - Export and configure Target Server configuration
-- Export the instance objects (schema, users, etc.)
+- Export the instance objects (Users, etc.)
-- Export the data
+- Export the data (if possible disable writing)
 - Import the instance objects
-- Import the data (no triggers, keys)
+- Import the data
 - Validation
 - Migrate the Application(s)